 What’s a home equity loan?

-Home equity loans are a way to borrow money using the equity in your home as the collateral.
-The amount you can borrow is usually limited to 85 percent of your home equity, and the total amount of the loan is subject to other factors like your income and credit history, as well as the market value of your home.
-Borrowers receive the money as a lump sum, and the loan will usually have a fixed interest rate.
+The amount you can borrow is usually limited to 80% or 85% of your home equity.
+The final amount is subject to other factors like your income and credit history, as well as the market value of your home.

 Are home equity loans different than a home equity line of credit?

-Yes!
+Yes.
 A home equity line of credit, or HELOC, is another way to borrow using the equity in your home as collateral.
-However, with a HELOC, home owners have the ability to borrow multiple times from the maximum amount available, and interest rates are usually adjustable.
-Home owners can typically borrow up to 85 percent of the home’s appraised value, less the amount owed on the mortgage.
-It works a little bit like a credit card.
+However, with a HELOC, homeowners have the ability to borrow multiple times from the maximum amount available.
+That’s because a HELOC is a revolving line of credit—not a single payout.
+It works much like a credit card.

 Can home equity loans be used to consolidate debt?